 Washington DC is expensive – really expensive – with a hotel room here averaging about $300 per night.
 However, there are some budget-friendly options in the nation’s capital, if you know where to look, and once you get here, there are plenty of exciting free activities.

-The Washington Plaza Hotel epitomizes great value.
-Located in the heart of downtown DC, the old-school hotel still offers an above-average experience for a fraction of the average price in the area.
-The hotel is a few blocks from the White House and an easy walk to most monuments.
+The Washington Plaza, in the heart of downtown DC, epitomizes great value.
+With a variety of rooms and suites, this renovated hotel offers an above-average experience for a fraction of the average price in the area.
+It’s a few blocks from the White House and an easy walk to most monuments.
 Most importantly, there’s also a pool.

-Each room in this charming inn comes complete with a kitchenette, which is convenient because it’s located a block from Trader Joe’s.
-If you’re really trying to stretch a dollar during a stay in D.C., save on eating out and cook instead.
-The inn feels secluded in a colonial neighborhood, but it’s only a brisk walk from Foggy Bottom and its metro station.
+Each room in this charming inn comes complete with a kitchenette, which is convenient because it’s only a block from Trader Joe’s.
+If you’re really trying to stretch a dollar during a stay in DC, save on eating out and cook instead.
+While the inn feels secluded in a colonial neighborhood, it’s only a brisk walk from Foggy Bottom and its metro station.

-This boutique hotel remains one of D.C.’s best kept secrets.
-The rooms may be dated, with an aesthetic reminiscent of the 1970s, but they’re clean and significantly larger than most.
-They’re also pet friendly, and will shower your dog in treats, toys, and amenities, potentially more than you’ll receive.
-The staff are quite attentive to human requests as well, though.
+One Washington Circle Hotel remains one of DC’s best-kept secrets, with modern rooms significantly larger than most.
+This boutique hotel is also pet-friendly and will shower your dog with treats, toys and amenities, potentially more than you’ll receive.
+However, the staff is also quite attentive to human requests.

 Nestled inside a building from 1926, the Windsor Park Hotel is brimming with vintage charm and character, and a stay here won’t hurt your wallet.
 It’s small and cozy and offers a delicious complimentary breakfast.
 Expect a classic old-school experience at this hotel, complete with actual room keys instead of key cards.